 Prof Dr Espindola’s research focuses on understanding the coupled human-environment system and how human activities on land are affecting feedbacks to the Earth system and the response of the human-environment system to global environmental change.
 She investigates land processes broadly in developing countries, and focuses specifically on tropical forest‐agriculture frontiers in the Brazilian Cerrado and Caatinga biomes and on the development of urban areas in the Northeast of Brazil and their interactions with the environment.
 She looks to spatiotemporal scales ranging from local case studies to national or regional analyses, with a strong focus on interdisciplinary approaches.

 Heinz Gutscher is Professor Emeritus of Social Psychology at the University of Zurich (UZH).
 His interests include the form, functions and mechanisms of social influence processes, trust and confidence, social psychological aspects of sustainability issues, risk perception and risk communication, change management, planning and evaluation of large-scale social interventions/campaigns, application of social psychological know-how in the fields of energy, mobility, consumption and acceptance of new technologies.

-He is President of the Swiss Academy of Humanities and Social Sciences.
+Until 2016, he was President of the Swiss Academy of Humanities and Social Sciences.
 He also acts as chair of ProClim – the Swiss Forum for Climate and Global Change.
 ProClim is located at the Swiss Academy of Sciences (SCNAT), the leading Swiss institution concerned with global change.
-Since 2013 he has been a member of the scientific steering committee of the Swiss Biodiversity Forum, SCNAT.
-All in all he has been working for more than two decades with the social psychological aspects of environmental and sustainability sciences.
+Since 2013, he has been a member of the scientific steering committee of the Swiss Biodiversity Forum, SCNAT.
+In all, He has worked for more than two decades with the social psychological aspects of environmental and sustainability sciences.